stupidtoni/Ask-perplexity/README.md

 do what it says: run "npm audit fix --force")

 Also i provided the icon so you can, you know, have an icon for the shortcut.

+# And yes, you can log-in with your Google account, and probably with the rest of them too(i tested only the Google account)